 The historic Ross Bridge

-186 icons are carved into the stone of the Ross Bridge
+186 icons are carved into the stone arches of the Ross Bridge

-The unique and exquisite sandstone Ross Bridge was completed in 1836 and is the third oldest, and one of Australia’s finest sandstone bridges in Australia.
+The unique and exquisite sandstone Ross Bridge was completed in 1836 and is the third oldest, and one of Australia’s finest sandstone bridges.

-How did this bridge come to be, and how did a little bridge in the midlands come to look so grand?
+How did this intriguing bridge come to be, and how did a little bridge in the midlands come to be so grand?

 The Ross Bridge replaced two previous structures, both of which were approx 100 metres upstream from this existing one.
 The two originals were made of 14 buttresses and covered with logs and clay.
 They were both unsuitable due to the river flooding in winter.

 John Lee Archer, a colonial architect and civil engineer designed the bridge originally with 5 arches to fit the width of the river next to the old bridge.
 Roderick O’Connor, inspector of public works, opposed the idea, suggesting that the foundations at the present site were more suitable, therefore John Lee Archer changed his plans and found that a 3 span bridge would fit perfectly.